 What kind of behaviour constitutes bullying behaviour?
+(Please see the Protected 9 Characteristics Appendix 1)

-- hitting, kicking, pushing, threatening - nudging, whispering, sniggering, facial expressions, gestures - making someone do something they don't want to do - preventing someone from doing something they do want to do - putting someone down (belittling or embarrassing or humiliating) - being domineering or controlling (bossy) - forcing someone to be your friend making it uncomfortable or risky for them if they are not - making fun of someone's race, ethnic origin, faith, culture, religion, name, appearance, accent or family - making sexist or sexually abusive comments - using homophobic language as insults, putting people down on the basis of sexuality or the sexuality of family members - online or cyberbullying e.g. posting offensive messages on websites or chat rooms, sending offensive text messages or emails or bullying the victims via their mobile phones - any unfavourable or negative comments, gestures or actions made to someone relating to their disability or special educational needs
+- hitting, kicking, pushing, threatening - nudging, whispering, sniggering, facial expressions, gestures - making someone do something they don't want to do - preventing someone from doing something they do want to do - putting someone down (belittling or embarrassing or humiliating) - being domineering or controlling (bossy) - forcing someone to be your friend making it uncomfortable or risky for them if they are not - targeting someone due to their abilities, age, race, ethnic origin, faith, culture, religion, name, appearance, accent, family, gender or identity - making sexist or sexually abusive comments - using homophobic language as insults, putting people down on the basis of sexuality or the sexuality of family members - online or cyberbullying e.g. posting offensive messages on websites, chat rooms, on social media, sending offensive text messages or emails or bullying the victims via their mobile phones / electronic devices - any unfavourable or negative comments, gestures or actions made to someone relating to their disability or special educational needs